flaix/gitblit-docker/hub-readme.md

 ## User and group id

-Since image version 1.9.0-3 the gitblit process will be started as a non privileged user.
+Since image version 1.9.0-3 the Gitblit process will be started as a non privileged user.
 The user id and group id used by the images are both `8117`.

 ```console
 $ docker run -it --rm gitblit id gitblit